amyzou/tune_sudoku/README.txt

 Thoughts and considerations

-This solution was designed to be fairly simple to understand and readable.
+This solution was designed to be fairly simple to understand and readable, and largely reflects how I approach Sudoku when I need to do one myself.
 It could be optimized, but since the sudoku board is constrained on size, readability/maintainbility seemed more important than small optimizations in speed.
 One optimization, for example, would be to keep track of the spaces throughout and update the possible guesses for each one as guesses are made, instead of searching the entire grid for all the empty spaces again.
 This would require far more complex algorithm though, and would likely be harder to understand.

 Some assumptions were also made in order to save time.
 The sudoku board creation expects a nested array, and no validation is done to make sure that the input is correct.
 The board is also fixed to a 9x9 sudoku board, and would be a bit painful to update, since indices and offsets are based off of the board.